Nikolay-Lysenko/readingbricks/README.md

 python -m readingbricks -c /absolute/path/to/config.json
 ```

 As in the previous section, go to `127.0.0.1:5000`.
-Known bug is that some minor interface elements are in Russian regardless of notes language.
-I am still seeking an elegant and maintainable solution to this problem.

 ## Interface guide

 The web interface is quite self-explanatory.

-The only non-trivial control element is search bar which is located at home pages of fields.
+The only non-trivial control element is search bar which is located on home pages of fields.
 It can operate in three modes:
 * query in natural language (e.g., `transformers in recommender systems`);
 * query as expression consisting of tags, logical operators, and parentheses — special keyword `tags:` is required (e.g. `tags: transformers AND recommender_systems`);
 * combination of above options — symbols before `tags:` form natural language query and symbols after it form tag expression (e.g., `transformers tags: recommender_systems`).